Kenneth More: Resumption of acting career

-On demobilisation in 1946 he worked for the Wolverhampton repertory company, then appeared on stage in the West End in And No Birds Sing (1946).
+On demobilisation in 1946 More resumed work at the Wolverhampton repertory company, then appeared on stage in the West End in And No Birds Sing (1946).

-More appeared in Paul Vercors' play The Silence of the Sea broadcast on the day British TV recommenced after the war - 7 June 1946, and this was followed by a number of television roles including Badger in an adaptation of Toad of Toad Hall (1946), and a bit part in the film School for Secrets (1946).
-He was seen by Noël Coward playing a small role on stage in Power Without Glory (1947), which led to his being cast in Coward's Peace In Our Time (1948) on stage.
+More appeared in Paul Vercors' play The Silence of the Sea broadcast on the day British TV recommenced after the war – 7 June 1946 – and this was followed by a number of television roles including Badger in an adaptation of Toad of Toad Hall (1946), and a small role in the film School for Secrets (1946).
+He was seen by Noël Coward playing a small role on stage in Power Without Glory (1947), which led to his casting in Coward's Peace In Our Time (1948) on stage.

-More's earliest bit parts in films date from before the war, but around this time, he began to appear regularly on the big screen.
+More's earliest small roles in films date from before the war, but around this time, he began to appear regularly on the big screen.
 For a small role in Scott of the Antarctic (1948) as Edward Evans, 1st Baron Mountevans, he was paid £500.
-He had minor parts in Man on the Run (1949), Now Barabbas (1949), and Stop Press Girl (1949).
+He thought this film would launch him more than it did and held off from accepting other roles, which resulted in his "nearly starving".
+He took minor parts in Man on the Run (1949), Now Barabbas (1949), and Stop Press Girl (1949).

 Stardom

 Rising reputation

-More achieved a notable stage success in The Way Things Go (1950) with Ronald Squire, from whom More later claimed he learned his stage technique.
+More achieved a notable stage success in The Way Things Go (1950) with Ronald Squire, from whom More later said he learned his stage technique.

 He was in demand for minor roles on screen such as Morning Departure (1950) and Chance of a Lifetime (1950).
 More had a good part as a British agent in The Clouded Yellow (1950) for Ralph Thomas.

 He could also be seen in The Franchise Affair (1951) and The Galloping Major (1951).
 More's first Hollywood-financed film was No Highway in the Sky (1951) where he played a co-pilot.
 Thomas cast him in another strong support part in Appointment with Venus (1952).

-More achieved above the title billing for the first time with a low budget comedy, Brandy for the Parson (1952), playing a smuggler.
+More's name was placed above the title billing for the first time with a low budget comedy, Brandy for the Parson (1952), playing a smuggler.

 The Deep Blue Sea

 Roland Culver recommended More audition for a part in a new play by Terence Rattigan, The Deep Blue Sea (1952); he was successful and achieved tremendous critical acclaim in the role of Freddie.
-More later wrote " Critics hailed me almost as an overnight discovery, conveniently forgetting I was already thirty-eight, and that I had been working in the theatre for nearly twenty years."
+More later wrote "Critics hailed me almost as an overnight discovery, conveniently forgetting I was already thirty-eight, and that I had been working in the theatre for nearly twenty years."

 During the play's run he appeared as a worried parent in a thriller, The Yellow Balloon (1953).
 He was in another Hollywood-financed film, Never Let Me Go (1953), playing a colleague of Clark Gable.